vpc-ccg/calib/experiments/parameter_tests/README.md

 }
 ```

-Note that `mean_read_size` if the average read lenght of the first 10,000 reads in the first FASTQ file.
+Note that `mean_read_size` if the average read length of the first 10,000 reads in the first FASTQ file.
 This preconfiguration is what we deemed suitable tradeoff between accuracy, time, and memory use, with more preference on better accuracy than on better time or memory.
 Please feel free to select a different set of parameters based on the plot results if that suits your application more.

+## Testing other parameters and dataset types

+If you wish to test other parameters you can use parameter selection testing script available [here](../../slurm_scripts/).